 MLK Billboard to Overlook Confederate Memorial

 Given the demographics of Orange and the legacy of Jim Crow there, it's clear that the conspicuous display of the Confederate Flag doesn't reflect or align with community values.
-The monument's prominent location (along a major road that leads into town, just a few freeway stops west of the Louisiana border), makes it highly visible to drivers as they arrive in the state heading west.
-See the photo below, taken this week by an Orange resident.
+The monument's prominent location along Interstate 10 (just a few exits from the Louisiana border) makes it highly visible to drivers as they arrive in the state heading west.
+It is estimated that 55,000 drivers pass through daily.

 Securing space on the billboard that rises above the monument will allow the community of Orange to counteract the monument with anti-racist messages of justice, love, and unity.
 The words of heroes like Dr. King have much to teach us today.